mateus558/langgraph-agents/CODE_REVIEW.md

-# Code Review: ai-server
+# Code Review: langgraph-agents

 Date: 2025-10-28

 Summary
 -------
-This review covers the repository at /home/mateuscmarim/Projects/python/ai-server.
+This review covers the repository at /home/mateuscmarim/Projects/python/langgraph-agents.
 Overall the project is well-organized into logical packages (chatagent, websearch, utils, core).
 Tests exist for some components and there is a clear entry structure.
 There are a few large utility modules and opportunities to improve code quality, maintainability, testing, and CI practices.

 High-level strengths
 --------------------